-As indicated in the accompanying Management's Report on Internal Controls Over Financial Reporting, management's assessment of and conclusions on the effectiveness of internal control over financial reporting did not include the internal controls of the Health Protective Products Division acquisition which is included in the 2013 consolidated financial statements of Emergent BioSolutions, Inc. and Subsidiaries and constituted total and net assets of \$55.7 million and \$26.0 million, respectively as of December 31, 2013 and \$11.2 million and \$1.9 million of revenues and net income, respectively, for the year then ended.
-Our audit of internal control over financial reporting of Emergent BioSolutions Inc. and Subsidiaries also did not include an evaluation of the internal control over financial reporting of the Health Protective Products Division of Bracco Diagnostics Inc.
+As indicated in the accompanying Managements Report on Internal Control over Financial Reporting, management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of Cangene Corporation, which are included in the 2014 consolidated financial statements of Emergent BioSolutions, Inc. and subsidiaries and constituted \$246.3 million and \$44.3 million of total and net assets, respectively, as of December 31, 2014 and \$123.5 million and \$0.3 million of revenues and net loss, respectively, for the year then ended.
+Our audit of internal control over financial reporting of Emergent BioSolutions Inc. and subsidiaries also did not include an evaluation of the internal control over financial reporting of Cangene Corporation.

-In our opinion, Emergent BioSolutions Inc. maintained, in all material respects, effective internal control over financial reporting as of December 31, 2013, based on the COSO criteria.
+In our opinion, Emergent BioSolutions, Inc. and subsidiaries maintained, in all material respects, effective internal control over financial reporting as of December 31, 2014, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Emergent BioSolutions Inc. as of December 31, 2013 and 2012, and the related consolidated statements of operations, comprehensive income, stockholders' equity and cash flows for each of the three years in the period ended December 31, 2013 of Emergent BioSolutions, Inc. and our report dated March 10, 2014 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Emergent BioSolutions Inc. and subsidiaries as of December 31, 2014 and 2013, and the related consolidated statements of operations, comprehensive income, changes in stockholders' equity and cash flows for each of the three years in the period ended December 31, 2014 of Emergent BioSolutions Inc. and subsidiaries and our report dated March 6, 2015 expressed an unqualified opinion thereon.